gerhart01/LiveCloudKd/README.md

 The tool uses Hyper-V Memory Manager plugin for operations with Hyper-V memory.
 The tool has additional options in comparison with LiveKd from Microsoft Sysinternals Suite:

-1. Write capabilities (you can write to Hyper-V VM in virtual and physical address space using native WinDBG commands or Hvlib API)
+1. Write capabilities (you can write to Hyper-V VM virtual and physical address space using native WinDBG commands or hvlib API)
 2. More performance
 3. Support Hyper-V VM with nested option enabled on Intel-based CPU
 4. Support multilingual OS